ta-assistant/TA-CLI/README.md

 No you can't.

-### WORKID
+### workId
-Workid is use for telling server that what work we are reviewing.
-So the draft will depent on workid
+workId is use for telling server that what work we are reviewing.
+So the draft will depent on workId

-You can get workid from our website or if you can't find it you can contact server manager
+You can get workId from our website or if you can't find it you can contact server manager

 ## ETC
 You can custom you own draft but if it not follow draft on server you can't submit it